Help Center

 Custom Mobile Plugin for Android

-• Create custom interactions for dialogues.
+• Creating custom interactions for Dialogues

 The result looks like: